sam-goodwin/itty-aws/README.md

 # itty-aws

-This is a teeny-tiny AWS SDK implementation for TypeScript using [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) that fits everything into `~40KB`, including all Services and APIs.
+This is a teeny-tiny AWS SDK implementation for TypeScript using [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) that fits everything into `~14 KB`, including all Services and APIs.
 The name is an homage to the awesome [itty-router](https://github.com/kwhitley/itty-router).

 > 🛠 This is a highly experimental API, do not use for anything serious.